TPPIDev/TestPackPleaseIgnore2/README.md

 ===
 We love getting outside contributions, especially to our mod documentation system, however doing so can be a little complex for some.

-First a note: If you are going to contribute, please make your contributions to the ___Development___ branch, not master.
+First a note: If you are going to contribute, please make your contributions to the ___Development___ branch, not Release.
 Switch this by using the dropdown box on the main repo page.

 Also, if you are just planning on making a one-line change, or anything that just alters one file, you can simply find the file and press "edit", and github will do the rest.